How to Implement a Successful Guest Satisfaction Strategy in Your Hotel

 - Option to sign up for the newsletter to receive personalised offers

 The pre-checkout stage is more important than you might think.
 It is therefore often underestimated.
-It allows you to capitalise even further on guest satisfaction.
-All that remains for you to do is to judge the satisfaction level by inviting your guests to have their say about their experience.
+Consider the Contactless Era for Hotels: Why You Should Offer a Self Check-in.
+This allows you to capitalise even further on guest satisfaction.
+All that remains for you to do is to judge the satisfaction level by inviting your guests to leave reviews about their experience.
 You can be sure that, with all the actions that you implement throughout the stay, the satisfaction level will only become more positive.
 But how do you invite your guests to have their say?
 Here are the different options:

-- Send a personalised satisfaction survey (via email, text, tablet or QR code)
+- Send a personalised guest satisfaction survey (via email, text, tablet or QR code)

 - Redirect them towards the different review portals (Google, TripAdvisor, Facebook, HolidayCheck…)